top of page

 Artificial Intelligence

-That being said: learning to use AI tools well requires you to double-check information, clean up stilted or pretentious or awkward language, and find your own citations, among other things.
+That being said: learning to use AI tools well requires you to do things like double-checking information, cleaning up stilted or awkward language, and finding your own citations.
 I personally find Chat GPT helpful for brainstorming, drafting, and proofreading.
 But even when I start with AI, I have to do some of my own writing and most of my own editing to end up with work that meets my standards.
 And people who help design these programs are the first to say they are not research tools.
 I wouldn't recommend them for research.

 You're all welcome to be open about how you use this resource, especially if you find something helpful or interesting.
 We're all here to learn and build new skills.